david-04/shortycut/src/docs/dynamic-links.md

 ```

 The search term is passed in as regular text (i.e. not URL-encoded).
-Prior to embedding it into a link, it needs to be be passed through `encodeURIComponent()`.
+Before embedding it into a link, it needs to be passed through `encodeURIComponent()`.
 However, it's easier to just return a link with the `%s` placeholder and let ShortyCut insert the search term.

 The next step is to register the function: